 Rule 8: Handle Porch Pickups Carefully

 - Deal With Only One Person.
 Just like any other pickup, a porch pickup is a deal between two people.
-If you simply tell everyone, “It’s on the porch and whoever gets here first can have it,” several people may end up wasting a trip to pick up something that’s already gone when they arrive.
+If you tell everyone, “It’s on the porch and whoever gets here first can have it,” several people may show up looking for an item that’s already gone.
 Even worse, two people might show up at once and get into a fight over who was there first.

-- Keep Items Protected.
-If you leave a book on your front steps for porch pickup and it starts to rain, it could become a sodden, unreadable mess by the time the recipient shows up to claim it.
+- Protect Items From the Elements.
+If you leave a book on your front steps for porch pickup and it starts to rain, it could become a sodden, unreadable mess by the time the recipient shows up.
 To avoid this problem, place your giveaway items in a protective container, such as a box or a plastic bag — especially if the weather forecast calls for snow or rain.

 - Be Specific About the Location.
 When arranging a porch pickup, tell the other Freecycler exactly where on your property to look.
-For instance, I often tell them it will be in a plastic bag labeled “Freecycle” tied to the railings of the side stoop.
-If I’m any less specific than that — for instance, if I just say “tied to the porch railings” — I sometimes get messages from people who say, “I checked the front porch and it wasn’t there.”
+For instance, I often tell them it will be in a plastic bag tied to the railings of the side stoop.
+If I’m any less specific than that, I sometimes get messages like, “I checked the front porch and it wasn’t there.”

 - Label Items Clearly.
-If you’re leaving a single item out for porch pickup, labeling it with the word “Freecycle” is sufficient to help the recipient find it.
-However, if you’re leaving multiple items out at once for different people, it’s best to label them with each recipient’s name or Freecycle handle.
-That prevents people from walking away with the wrong thing by mistake.
-If you’re doing a porch pickup, check to make sure it’s the one you requested before taking it.
+If you’re leaving a single item out for porch pickup, you can just label it with the word “Freecycle.”
+However, if you’re leaving multiple items out at once for different people, label them with their names or Freecycle handles so they don’t grab the wrong thing by mistake.
+When you make a porch pickup, check to make sure it’s the item you requested before taking it.